Last Updated on September 6, 2023 by Tim Wells

-The original Google Chromecast was one of the first streaming devices I ever bought, and I’ve owned each generation of the Chromecast since.
+The original Google Chromecast was one of the first streaming devices I purchased.
+I liked it so much I’ve bought each generation of the Chromecast since.

-If you’ve got one of the earlier Chromecast devices, you may be wondering if it’s worth it to upgrade.
+If you’ve got one of the earlier Chromecast devices, you may wonder if it’s worth upgrading.

-So in this article, I’m going to go through each generation of the Chromecast.
+So in this article, I will go through each generation of the Chromecast.
 I’ll tell you what was added and what the differences were.

 1st Generation Chromecast